-- Enlarge the holes with a 3.5mm drill hit. - Repeat on both sides of the screen.
+- Enlarge the holes with a 3.5mm drill hit.

+- Repeat on both sides of the screen.

+- •

-• Use a countersink on the 4 outer holes.
+- Use a countersink on the 4 outer holes.

-- Re-position the mid-bar back into place. - Screw the A2 screws provided into position using the Phillips 2 bit provided.
-Make sure the screws locate in the circular chambers on the midbar.
+- Re-position the mid-bar back into place. - Screw the A2 screws provided into position using the Phillips 2 bit provided. - Now repeat this process on your second leaf. .
+Make sure the screws locate in the circular chambers on the mid-bar.